Five common ways to treat symptoms caused by stenosis of the spine

-Stenosis of the spine treatment is intended to alleviate the pain, tingling, numbness and other symptoms that can arise when a spinal nerve becomes compressed.
+Stenosis of the spine treatment is intended to alleviate the pain, tingling, numbness and muscle weakness that can arise when a spinal nerve becomes compressed.
 Spinal stenosis, or narrowing of the spine, can occur due to arthritis of the spine or damaged discs.
 These degenerative spine conditions can lead to the development of a variety of conditions.

 - Exercise to build strength

 - Stretching to decompress nerves and improve flexibility

 - Corticosteroid injections to reduce inflammation and pain

 Some patients also turn to alternative treatment methods such as chiropractic adjustment and acupuncture.
 The type of treatment you and your physician select will be determined by the underlying cause of the spinal narrowing, the location of the nerve compression within your spine and your overall physical fitness.

 When does spinal stenosis surgery become an option?

 While many patients find relief from conservative spinal stenosis treatment, sometimes surgery becomes the primary recommendation when you do not experience adequate relief after several weeks or months.
 Spine surgery usually becomes an option when all conservative treatment has been exhausted, or in the case of a medical emergency.

 If you’re considering surgery for spinal stenosis, reach out to Laser Spine Institute and ask for a free MRI review* to determine if you are a candidate for our procedures.
 Our minimally invasive spine surgery offers several benefits over traditional open spine surgery, such as a shorter recovery time, reduced hospital-associated costs and a lower risk of complication.^ These safer and effective alternatives to traditional procedures are performed at our outpatient surgery centers across the country.^